amvjakob/differential-gene-expression/ML_results.md

 ### Implementation details
 - 4-fold cross-validation using bootstrapping led to an optimal regularization constant C of 0.1 for L1-regularization.
-- Maximum 100 iterations to train the model
+- 100 iterations to train each model

 ### Results
 Training on only the second dataset led to a model averaging 89% classification accuracy using only 40 genes.
 This model however performed poorly on the first dataset, averaging only 56% classification accuracy, and 66% on the combined datasets.
 This is a clear example of overfitting and thus the model is of little value for further investigations.

 Training on the combined datasets led to a model averaging 84% classification accuracy using only 50 genes.
-Training and validating on the first dataset only leads to a 73% classification accuracy, and 82% when only using the second dataset.
+Training and validating on the first dataset only led to a 73% classification accuracy, and 82% when only using the second dataset.

 These 50 genes are: